 Our Terms and Conditions of Use (for individuals) and our Membership Agreement (for Members) state that data from an individual’s Record may not be used in any manner that is defamatory or misleading; cannot be modified so as to make it false, incomplete, or misleading; is subject to your rights of publicity; and if any person or entity uses the data for marketing purposes, they must give you the right to opt-out of such communications.
 Although we post this requirement, ORCID does not undertake the responsibility to police third party uses of data.
 If you object to a third party use of your data, you should contact and make a complaint directly to the third party.

 6.1.2 The Public Data File

 In addition, annually, ORCID will release to the public a downloadable data file, the “Public Data File”, containing all Everyone Data from active ORCID Records.
 The public will have free access to the data for viewing and use.
 ORCID releases the Public Data File under a CC0 1.0 Public Domain Dedication developed by Creative Commons, in which ORCID waives all copyright and related rights it owns in the Public Data File to the extent permitted by law.
 Accordingly, ORCID does not impose restrictions or conditions (including those contained in the Terms and Conditions of Use and the Membership Agreement) on use of the Public Data File, but it has posted recommended community norms for use.
-ORCID is sharing the Public Data File to ensure that all scholarly communication stakeholders, including organizations that are not Members of ORCID, have broad access to what has become vital part of the scholarly communication infrastructure.
-Additionally this serves as a method to perform archiving purposes in the public interest and for scientific and historical research purposes.
+ORCID is sharing the Public Data File to ensure that all scholarly communication stakeholders, including organizations that are not Members of ORCID, have broad access to what has become a vital part of the scholarly communication infrastructure.
+Additionally, this serves as a method to allow ORCID data to be archived in the public interest and for scientific and historical research purposes.

 6.2 With our Vendors